CCheCastaldo/mapppdr/README.md

 objects, where appropriate, as well as providing a simple tool for visualizing breeding colony locations using `leaflet`.

-The package contains 12 data frames and 1 function:
+The package contains 12 data frames, 1 `BibEntry` object, and 1
+function:

 -   `penguin_obs` - data frame containing the all publicly available *Pygoscelis* and Emperor penguin counts and presence-absence data at